google-deepmind/mujoco/doc/XMLreference.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | This element sets the attributes of the dummy :ref:`general <actuator-general>` element of the defaults class.
-| All general attributes are available here except: name, class, joint, jointinparent, site, tendon, slidersite,
+| All general attributes are available here except: name, class, joint, jointinparent, site, refsite, tendon,
-  cranksite.
+  slidersite, cranksite.

 .. _default-motor: